 - Terminal illness benefit, that will pay out before your death if you are not expected to live longer than 12 months.
 Terminal illness is more commonly used for progressive diseases such as cancer or advanced heart disease

 While these may be included in some policies, some types of life cover will be optional extras.
 Always make sure to read carefully and be crystal clear about what is included in your life protection before you make a decision.

 If you are looking to insure more than one person, for example you and your spouse, you will find that there are two options available to you – Dual Life or Joint Life coverage.
 We usually advise opting for dual life rather than the second-mentioned option – the price difference is often minimal, and dual life means that both parties are covered for the duration of the term for the full amount of the lump sum insured i.e. if both parties die, the policy will pay out a lump sum for each party.
 Joint life means that the policy pays out once i.e. on the first death, of either partner.

 How Much Does Life Insurance Cost?

-The price will not only vary between insurers but also on a range of personal factors like your age, health and whether or not you smoke.
-Naturally, there will also be differences based on the length of the term you choose as well as the level of cover.
-However, most premiums are fairly affordable, with some as low as €10 a month for young non-smokers.
-There are also options to pay annually or every 3 or 6 months if you would prefer.
+The price of life insurance will not only vary between insurers but also on a range of personal factors like your age, health and whether or not you smoke (you will pay less if you are non smoker).
+Some of the leading life insurance companies on the market are for example: Aviva, Royal London, New Ireland, Irish Life, etc. Naturally, there will also be differences based on the length of the term you choose as well as the level of cover.
+However, most premiums are fairly affordable for anyone who need life insurance, with some as low as €10 per month for young non-smokers.
+There are also options to pay your life cover annually or every 3 or 6 months if you would prefer.

 The best life insurance policy for you will depend on your age, personal circumstances and financial objectives.
 If you would like personalised advice on what kind of life insurance would be best for you, we would be happy to help.